 How to Get to the South Rim of the Grand Canyon and Get Around the Area

 The most convenient way to get to the Grand Canyon is by car.
-All the activity at the South Rim of the Grand Canyon is centered around Grand Canyon Village.
+However, there are train and air options as well.
+Once you reach the South Rim, all the activity is centered around Grand Canyon Village.